 You will have an initial assessment prior to enrolling and prior work experience assessed.

 This course will be delivered as a day release programme.
-You will be expected to attend one session per month – this will either be via Teams or face to face delivery at Sandwell College – Main Campus, and day release element of the course will count toward the mandatory 20% off the job.
+You will be expected to attend one session per month – this will either be via Teams or face-to-face delivery at Sandwell College – Main Campus.
+The day-release element of the course will count toward the mandatory 20% off the job.

-There is a variety of assessment methods, you will be expected to complete:
+There are a variety of assessment methods you will be expected to complete for this Level 5 Leader in Adult Care course:

-Individuals achieving this qualification can choose to progress onto specialist qualifications in adult care or healthcare.
+Individuals achieving this Level 5 Leader in Adult Care qualification can choose to progress onto specialist qualifications in adult care or healthcare.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*